Mark is the Chief Executive of Active Northumberland, the charitable trust, which manages leisure services on behalf of Northumberland County Council.

 Philip is Head of Housing at Northumberland County Council and is responsible for the day to day management of the council’s 8,700 houses which are located in the former district council areas of Alnwick and Blyth.
 He has a professional qualification in environmental health and has worked in local government for 37 years, much of his time spent delivering and managing regulatory services whilst also developing and implementing new policy and legislation.
 In his current role he is able to work with many of the social housing providers operating in Northumberland and through this, identify and develop opportunities for residents of Northumberland who may otherwise not currently participate in activities and sport on a regular basis.

 He is a strong advocate of the need to build effective relationships and of partnership working across all sectors both at a county and community level and recognises the benefits and opportunities arising from bringing individuals together to tackle matters of common interest.
-As a senior local government officer, he has a range of skills to benefit the Board, including considerable experience of working with politicians, partner organisations and the public and for many years he has been accountable for significant budget expenditure and the delivery of services offering value for money to the residents of Northumberland.
+As a senior local government officer, he has a range of skills to benefit the Board, including considerable experience of working with politicians, partner organisations and the public and for many years.
 As a member of other boards and committees, including Youth Offending Board, Adult and Childrens Safeguarding Boards and Children and Young People Strategic Partnership, there is an opportunity to influence future plans and priorities which are of mutual benefit to those individual committees and the Board.

 A keen golfer and cyclist, he also maintains an active interest in many other sports and is a long term Newcastle United supporter and season ticket holder.
 Other interests include socialising with friends and family and music.